epsstan/kata2go/README.md

 Clearly, a Kata can be completed in an IDE.
 The goal of Kata2Go is to provide a simple and easy to complete code Katas using just a web browser.

+This is also a fun exercise to explore some interesting topics :
+* Java compiler API
+* Java 9 REPL
+* Sandboxing execution of un-trusted user code

 ## Prior Art

 Kata2Go is inspired by [Tour of Go](https://tour.golang.org/welcome/1)